Out With the Old

 Following stringent FDA, DEA, cGMP, GDP and cGLP guidance and regulations, supports proper pharmaceutical compounding and handling of these medications at both of our Wichita, KS facilities.
 This combined with our industry-leading in-house quality testing labs and environmental monitoring allow FSS to offer state-of-the-art quality and safety standards.

-We encourage everyone to embrace the spirit of spring cleaning, take a break from the Netflix binge and celebrate “National Clean Out Your Medicine Cabinet Day!”
+We encourage everyone to embrace the spirit of spring cleaning and celebrate “National Clean Out Your Medicine Cabinet Day!”
 We are in this together and we can all make a difference.